Province of Avalon

 The Province of Avalon was the area around the English settlement of Ferryland in what is now Newfoundland and Labrador, Canada in the 17th century, which upon the success of the colony grew to include the land held by Sir William Vaughan and all the land that lay between Ferryland and Petty Harbour.

 History

 The Avalon Peninsula was one of the first European-inhabited areas in North America.
 In 1497 the Bristol Guild of Merchants financed a voyage by John Cabot to Newfoundland, where he is reported to have landed at Cape Bonavista.
-Breton, Basque, and Portuguese fishermen spoke of "a land of codfish".
-They were familiar with the Avalon Peninsula where many would set up temporary shelters to dry fish.
+Basque sailors used the area as a base for whale hunting.

 The London and Bristol Company

 In the early 17th century English merchants began to take an interest in the Newfoundland fishery.
 The Bristol Society of Merchant Venturers established the London and Bristol Company (the Newfoundland Company) in 1608 and sent John Guy, to locate a favourable location for a colony.
 The first permanent English settlement was established at Cuper's Cove in 1610.

 The company was granted a charter by James I on 2 May 1610 giving it a monopoly in agriculture, mining, fishing and hunting on the Avalon Peninsula.
 They retained exclusive rights until 1616 when the Crown began to grant lands to others.